Categories:

 Example: What Does a Level 3 Home Care Package Include?

 A Level 3 package provides intermediate-level care.
-It’s for a person who needs ongoing support and help, but whose needs are less complex than someone who needs a home care package level 4.
+It’s for a person who needs ongoing support and help, but whose needs are less complex than someone who requires a home care package level 4.

 Here’s a sample of the types of services that a Level 3 package could fund: